Nick Bain: Personal life

 Bain married Lesley Lewis who is a high school librarian.
 They have three children: Baylee Anna, Brooks, and Baker.
 The family lives in Corinth, Mississippi.

 He is a Christian Baptist and is a member and deacon of the Oakland Baptist Church.
 He is also a coach with UPWARD basketball.
 He serves on the board of The Alliance, the Boys and Girls Club of Corinth, Crossroads Museum, and Keep Corinth Beautiful.
-He is also a member of the National Rifle Association, the Rotary Club, and the Second Amendment Foundation.
+He is also a member of the National Rifle Association of America, the Rotary Club, and the Second Amendment Foundation.